armory/knowledge-base/_posts/admin/2018-08-22-igor-caching-thresholds.md

 ## Causes
-There's could be many causes, here are a few:
+Potential causes could be:
-- There could have been a new Jenkins master added
+- A new Jenkins master has been added
-- There could have been a new docker registry added
+- A new docker registry has been added
-- Igor could have been down for a long time
+- Igor has been down for a while
-- Redis might have been wiped
+- Redis has been wiped

 ## Solution